cnsuhao/cmb/Documentation/ModelBuilder/The Attribute Tab.rst

 .. _attribute-tab:
 .. index:: Attribute Tab

 The Attribute Tab
 =================

-This tab only appears once attribute data has been loaded.
+This tab only appears when attribute data has been loaded.

-Along the right side of the Attribute Tab is one or more tabs.
-These are defined and generated based off of the loaded attribute file.
+There are one or more tabs along the right side of the attribute tab.
+These are defined and generated based on the loaded attribute file.

 These tabs come in two variants: Attribute and Instanced.